HBC may face challenge replicating its successes in Europe

-TORONTO Hudson's Bay Co's (HBC.TO) $3.2 billion acquisition of Germany's Kaufhof opens a path to expansion in Europe, but the route will be treacherous as the department store operator tries to replicate its North American success on a continent where others have failed.
+TORONTO, June 15 Hudson's Bay Co's $3.2 billion acquisition of Germany's Kaufhof opens a path to expansion in Europe, but the route will be treacherous as the department store operator tries to replicate its North American success on a continent where others have failed.

 The deal, announced earlier on Monday, comes at a time when HBC already has its hands full revitalizing and expanding Saks Fifth Avenue stores, which it acquired in 2013, as well as investing heavily in an ecommerce build-out.